pskoike/fs-hiring-test/README.md

 ## Basic tests

-Tests are handle ny Rspec.
+Tests are handle by Rspec.
 Just run `rspec specs` to run tests for models and API calls.

 ## Luvotels::Api Wrapper methods